HM-Mapping/hm_moneywash/README.md

 ## Introduction

-> A moneywash script for the ESX framework
+> A moneywash script for the ESX framework.

+> Default config works perfectly with [Her Majesty's Moneywash MLO](https://youtu.be/ioH8FckOodw).

 ## Installation

-> Drag and drop hm_moneywash into your resources folder and add `ensure hm_moneywash` to your `server.cfg`
+> Drag and drop hm_moneywash into your resources folder and add `ensure hm_moneywash` to your `server.cfg`.

-> Set up the `config.lua` options to your liking
+> Set up the `config.lua` options to your liking.

-> Restart server
+> Restart server.

 ## Usage

-> Press `E` at the npc to give him your dirty cash
+> Press `E` at the npc to give him your dirty cash.

-> You will be notified when he is done washing your money
+> You will be notified when he is done washing your money.

-> Go and collect your clean cash before someone else does
+> Go and collect your clean cash before someone else does.